 FDA Approves COMPASS Pathways’s Psilocybin Clinical Trials

-The United States Food and Drug Administration has approved Compass Pathways’s clinical trials directed to using psilocybin for treating depression, namely “Treatment Resistant Depression,” aka “TRD.”
+The United States Food and Drug Administration (FDA) has approved COMPASS Pathways’s clinical trials using psilocybin for treating depression, namely “Treatment Resistant Depression (TRD).

-The U.S. FDA’s approval of Compass’s trial represents a significant departure from the the governments position that psilocybin, cannabis, and MDMA are “substances, or chemicals … with no currently accepted medical use and a high potential for abuse.”
+The U.S. FDA’s approval of COMPASS’s trial represents a significant departure from the government’s position that psilocybin, cannabis, and MDMA are “substances, or chemicals … with no currently accepted medical use and a high potential for abuse.”
 See DEA Drug Scheduling.
 For many, this is perceived as the first step in correcting mistakes made in scheduling several promising drug treatments.

 Significant Step Forward in Establishing Baseline Benefits

-These studies by Compass Pathways represent a significant first step towards creating psilocybin based formulations.
+These studies by COMPASS Pathways represent a significant first step towards creating psilocybin based formulations.
 Improving our understanding of pure synthetic psilocybin treatments provides a baseline for studying formulations that leverage the full potential of magic mushrooms.
-See Entourage Effect (discussing synergistic benefits of psilocybin derivatives and drawing an analogy to cannabis research).
+See our article on the Entourage Effect which discusses the synergistic benefits of psilocybin derivatives and drawing an analogy to cannabis research.
 Akin to cannabis, once scientists have a baseline for how one component works in isolation, the community can quantify the benefits of specific combinations having optimized benefits and/or reduced side-effects.

 George Goldsmith, Chairman and Co-founder of COMPASS Pathways, said, “We are excited to be starting this landmark trial which has the potential to transform lives.
 Depression is the leading cause of ill-health and disability worldwide, and treatment-resistant depression affects more than 100 million people.
 It is a huge unmet need and the trial will teach us more about how this new approach might address it.”